 Campaigns, connections, and possibly the best sleep these volunteers have ever had.

 Ahh, the joys of autumn.
 Pumpkin spice lattes.
 Football.
-They’ve got nothing on the excitement brewing for CreateAthon@USC 2017.
-From Nov.
-3 to 4, students and mentors deprive themselves of sleep, and perhaps even sanity, developing advertising and marketing communications for many good causes in just 24 intense hours.
+They’ve got nothing on the excitement of CreateAthon@USC.
+Every fall, students and mentors deprive themselves of sleep, even a shred of sanity, developing advertising and marketing communications for good causes in just 24 intense hours.

 It’s an all-volunteer, pro bono effort that benefits everyone involved: advancing the causes of deserving nonprofits, ramps up student skills, and brings professional mentors and students together in an experience that is intense, challenging, rewarding — and fun.

 Of course, 24 hours isn’t enough time to create an entire campaign from start to finish.
-That’s why preparations are already underway.
-Since August, Professor Karen Mallia’s Creative Leadership class has been working with the selected nonprofits, conducting needs assessments and developing a creative strategy for each brand.
-They’re also working on promotional efforts on behalf of CreateAthon@USC, recruiting student and professional volunteers and building buzz.
+Professor Karen Mallia’s fall Creative Leadership class works with selected nonprofits, conducting needs assessments and developing a creative strategy for each brand.
+They also work on promotional efforts on behalf of CreateAthon@USC, recruiting student and professional volunteers and building buzz.

-They’re not the only ones hard at work.
-Dr. Haylee Mercado and a fall class in Sport and Entertainment Management are prepping to provide food and activities such as live music, contests, and games to keep volunteers going and creative juices flowing throughout the night.
+They’re not the only ones.
+Dr. Haylee Mercado and her fall class in Sport and Entertainment Management work to provide food and activities like live music, contests, and games to keep volunteers going and creative juices flowing throughout the night.
 They also assist with security and safety for the event.

 Volunteers walk into CreateAthon@USC with a positive attitude and an open mind, and leave with a portfolio builder, a resume booster, real world experience and a possible caffeine overdose — so say nothing of that warm-and-fuzzy-feeling that comes from doing genuine good for others.